sannylin325/Python-JAVA-C-Projects/README.md

     - *coin_flip_runs.py* ────── Simulate coin flip(s) with the number of consecutive runs inputted by users.
     - *draw_line.py* ────── Creates circles or lines by odd / even clicks on an instance of GWindow class.
     - *bouncing_ball.py* ────── Simulates a bouncing ball.
-    - *breakout.py, breakoutgraphics.py* ────── Breakout game & it's background setting.
+    - *☆☆ breakout.py, breakoutgraphics.py* ────── Breakout game & it's background setting.
-    - *stanCodoshop.py* ────── Remove passersby from photos by calculating and replacing pixels.
+    - *☆ stanCodoshop.py* ────── Remove passersby from photos by calculating and replacing pixels.
-    - *babygraphics.py, babynames.py* ──────
+    - *☆☆☆ babygraphics.py, babynames.py* ────── Show ranking changes of inputted baby names over the years.
-    - *webcrawler.py* ──────
+    - *☆ webcrawler.py* ────── Collect data from website, calculate and print the number of top 200 male and female on console.
-    - *sierpinski.py* ──────
+    - *sierpinski.py* ────── Print the Sierpinski triangle on GWindow by recursion.
-    - *☆☆☆ anagram.py* ──────
+    - *☆☆☆ anagram.py* ────── Find all the anagram(s) for the inpuetted word by recursion.
-    - *☆☆☆ boggle_TrieNode.py* ──────
+    - *☆☆☆ boggle_TrieNode.py* ────── Solve Boggle game (accelerate by class TrieNode).

-  - **SC201: AI courses, include machine learning & neural network, and so on.**
+  - **SC201: AI courses, include machine learning & neural network, and so on.** (Updating...to be continued...)
-  - **JAVA & C++ workshop: I also completed some programs using JAVA, C++.**
+  - **JAVA & C++ workshop: I also completed some programs using JAVA, C++.** (Updating...to be continued...)